Architecture documentation

 />

-DALP provides the platform layers, contract architecture, supported integration seams, indexed read models, operability posture, and self-hosting reference for this section.
+DALP defines the platform layers, contract architecture, integration seams, indexed read models, operability posture, and the self-hosting reference documented here.
+Your organisation sets the target operating model, topology, vendor choices, recovery targets, network policy, and governance.

 ## What DALP covers [#what-dalp-covers]

-DALP architecture separates user surfaces, execution services, asset contracts, indexed reads, and integration seams so a reviewer can find which layer owns each decision.
-The guides explain the layers, their interfaces, the flows that connect them, and the operating posture a self-hosted deployment inherits.
+DALP separates user surfaces, execution services, asset contracts, indexed reads, and integration seams so a reviewer can find which layer owns each decision.
+The guides explain each layer, its interfaces, the paths that connect them, and the operating posture a self-hosted cluster inherits.

 | Area | DALP defines | Your organisation defines |